7citieswebdesign/7citieswebdesign/README.md

 ### Hi there 👋
 Welcome to my GitHub!
 Enjoy !

+My main focus and skills are in the MERN stack, working on the frontend and backend, making use of API’s in my builds, I love to build with React and Firebase.

 <!--
 **7citieswebdesign/7citieswebdesign** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.